Sachsenhausen Concentration Camp and Memorial Overview

-Sachsenhausen served the Nazi regime as the state’s model camp.
+In 1936 prisoners set up a concentration camp near Berlin: Sachsenhausen concentration camp.
+During the Nazi regime, it served as the state’s model camp.
 Many of the brutal ideas which would spread to other facilities were first tested and implemented here.

-It is important to us to present the history of Sachsenhausen and its associated Third Reich camp system, based on the most up-to-date specialist literature as well as numerous eyewitness reports from the time, in as much detail as possible.
-It is not our aim to shock visitors during the private tour, but we do not want to gloss over the situation that existed in the camp from 1936 to 1950.
+We base our tour on the most up-to-date specialist literature, as well as numerous eyewitness reports from the time.
+It is not our aim to shock visitors during the private tour, however we do believe it’s important to do justice to the events that took place at Sachsenhausen between 1936 and 1945.

-All of our city guides are licensed for a private tour within the memorial and will accompany your visit with in-depth knowledge and due respect.
+- All of our city guides are licensed for a private tour within the memorial and will accompany your visit with in-depth knowledge and due respect.

 - The itinerary can be personalised to highlight (or omit) particular areas of interest for you and your group

 Note: Due to its sensitive content, the tour of Sachsenhausen is not suitable for children under 12 years of age.